bobmacneal/simple-hooks/README.md

 # simple-hooks
 This is a sample ReactJs application.
 It demonstrates one way to use React's built-in hooks such as _useEffect_ and _useState_, as well as shows an an example of a custom hook in function-based components.
 A React custom hook `useAxiosGetItems` is introduced in a service function that invokes an axios GET request.
+Each GET request displays a different list of items depending on the tab clicked by the user.

 ---
 ![users UsersList component](https://github.com/bobmacneal/simple-hooks/blob/master/src/images/UsersList.png)